-Embraco will support the proactive use of natural refrigerants without compromising appliance safety or technician training.
+Embraco will support the proactive use of natural refrigerants without compromising appliance safety.

 Embraco will continue to develop products for both natural and synthetic low-GWP refrigerants that exceed present and future energy efficiency standards, in order to assure the competitiveness of our products and expectations of our end users.